aakwan/aakwan.github.io/kaiteki.md

 ---

 This project was funded by Arizona State University through the Fulton Undergraduate Research Initiative program.
-In order to participate in this program
+In order to get funding for this program I wrote a two page proposal, citing the motivation, exisitng research, and plan of action for this project.
+After getting accepted, I recieved a $3000 stipend and alotted $800 budget.

 # Poster